 Following the Negotiation Program's enactment in August 2022, multiple major pharmaceutical manufacturers filed federal lawsuits challenging the program on constitutional grounds.
 The challenges raised four primary arguments.

-First Amendment compelled speech: Manufacturers argued that the requirement to sign an "agreement" and use specific terminology (e.g., "Maximum Fair Price") compels speech in violation of the First Amendment.
-Courts have found that ordinary commercial transactions, including required disclosures and contractual agreements, do not implicate compelled speech doctrine in this context.
+First Amendment compelled speech: Manufacturers argued that the requirement to sign an "agreement" and use specific terminology (such as "Maximum Fair Price") compels speech in violation of the First Amendment.
+Courts have found that ordinary commercial transactions, including required disclosures and contractual agreements, do not implicate compelled-speech doctrine in this context.

-Eighth Amendment excessive fines: Manufacturers argued that the IRC Section 5000D excise tax (up to 95% of sales) is grossly disproportionate to any government interest and constitutes an excessive fine.
-Courts have responded that the tax is enforcement of a voluntary regulatory program, not a punitive fine, and is properly enacted under Congress's tax power.
+Eighth Amendment excessive fines: Manufacturers argued that the IRC Section 5000D excise tax is grossly disproportionate to any government interest and constitutes an excessive fine.
+Courts have responded that the tax enforces a voluntary regulatory program, not a punitive fine, and is properly enacted under Congress's tax power.

 Due process: Manufacturers argued that the price-selection methodology is arbitrary and capricious, violating procedural and substantive due process.
 Courts have found the methodology rationally related to legitimate government interests in reducing Medicare spending.